Retail & Luxury goods

 Another issue came from the variety of documents that needed to be put into SharePoint – from Word and Excel files to emails, photos, and electronic drawings.
 NEXT also needed the flexibility of mobile access – much of the work that needed to go into SharePoint was being done by project managers on-site at properties.

-Three years ago, on the recommendation of tech consultancy Crimson, NEXT moved to SharePoint 2013 with harmon.ie.
+Three years ago, on the recommendation of tech consultancy Crimson, NEXT moved to SharePoint on-premises with harmon.ie.

 harmon.ie is being used within NEXT's Legal, Property, and Maintenance Departments and has helped all three manage products and reports in a more efficient and effective manner.